InEngine-NET/InEngine.NET/docs-src/queuing.md

 InEngine.NET's queue functionality allows for commands to be run in the background with a simple publish/consume model.

-## Prerequisites
+## Queue Drivers

-Redis is required to use the InEngine.NET queue feature.
+To make use of queue features, a queue driver must be specified in [appsettings.json](configuration).
+These are the available drivers...

+### File

+The file driver writes queued messages to the file system.
+It is useful for testing and development, but probably not suitable for production.

+### Redis

+Redis is suitable for production use.
+InEngine.NET utilizes Redis' durable queue features which mean messages will not be lost if InEngine.NET unexpectedly fails.

-It can be installed on Ubuntu with this command:
+Redis can be installed on Ubuntu with this command:

 ```bash
 sudo apt-get install redis-server